 h) DIAMETER_ERROR_ILLEGAL_EQUIPMENT, the ePDG shall include, in the IKE_AUTH response message to the UE, a Notify payload with a Private Notify Message Type ILLEGAL_ME as defined in clause 8.1.2.

 NOTE: In the cases a) through h), the ePDG still provides to the UE the information needed to authenticate the ePDG.

+During the tunnel establishment procedures when the ePDG is congested, if the UE is a UE configured for high priority access as specified in clause 6.4.2.3, and if allowed by operator policy, the ePDG shall attempt to complete the procedure unless doing so would cause system instability.

 During the tunnel establishment procedures, when the network has determined that the requested procedure cannot be completed successfully due to a network failure, e.g. due to ePDG congestion, the ePDG: